An object is said to be a freely falling body if it is thrown or dropped vertically at an initial velocity and then only gravity affects its motion.

-If h is the height measured in feet, is the number of seconds the object has fallen and s is the initial speed (in ft/sec), then the model for height of a falling object is
+If is the height measured in feet, is the number of seconds the object has fallen from an initial height with an initial velocity or speed (inft/sec), then the model for height of a falling object is:

 These equations are simplified.
 They ignore air resistance and the gravitational constant is approximate.
 Also, this model only works for the surface of the Earth (at sea level).
 The model on other planets will be different because their gravity is different.
-For example, on the surface of the moon, with h in meters and s in m/sec, the falling object model is h = –0.8t2 + st.
+For example, on the surface of the moon, with in meters and in m/sec, the falling object model is + .